hodaUsama/hodaUsama.github.io/_posts/2025-05-07-variance-standard-deviation.md

 date: 2025-05-07
 categories: [statistics, beginner]
 tags: [variance, standard-deviation, spread, dispersion]
-math: true
+math: true,
+description: "Learn how variance and standard deviation measure the spread of your data — with formulas, worked examples, and relevance to data science and machine learning."

 ---

-Knowing the **average** (mean) of a dataset is helpful — but it’s not the whole story.
-Two datasets might have the same mean, yet behave very differently.
-That’s where **measuring variability** becomes essential.
+The **mean** tells you where the center of your data is — but not how far the values spread out around that center.
+That’s where **variance** and **standard** deviation come in.
+These two key measures of variability help you understand data spread, identify outliers, and support better machine learning decisions.

 ---